jedisct1/libsodium-doc/password_hashing/default_phf.md

 The computed key is stored into `out`, representing the address of a dedicated storage area of `outlen` bytes.

-`opslimit` represents a maximum amount of computations to perform.
+`opslimit` represents the maximum amount of computations to perform.
 Raising this number will make the function require more CPU cycles to compute a key.
 This number must be between `crypto_pwhash_OPSLIMIT_MIN` and
 `crypto_pwhash_OPSLIMIT_MAX`.

 `memlimit` is the maximum amount of RAM in bytes that the function will use.
 This number must be between `crypto_pwhash_MEMLIMIT_MIN` and